Installing a Helper in an ASP.NET Web Pages (Razor) Site

 ASP.NET Web Pages has a few helpers built in.
 However, many helpers are available in packages (add-ins) that are provided using the NuGet package manager.
 NuGet lets you select a package to install and then it takes care of all the details of the installation.

-In the search box, enter a keyword for the helper you want to install (for example, "Twitter").
+This launches the NuGet package manager and displays available packages.
+In the search box, enter a keyword for the helper you want to install.

 If this is the first time you've installed a helper, NuGet creates folders in your website for the code that makes up the helper.